microsoft/language-server-protocol/specification.md

 	/**
 	 * The kind of this completion item.
 Based of the kind
 	 * an icon is chosen by the editor.
+The standardized set
+	 * of available values is defined in `CompletionItemKind`.
 	 */
 	kind?: number;